 1. You Get To Help Pick the Jury

-One of the first reasons to consider requesting a jury trial is that you get to help pick the members of your jury.
+One of the first reasons to consider requesting a jury trial is that you get to help pick your jury members.
 When a defendant requests a jury trial, the voir dire process is used to select the jurors who will hear the case.
-During this process, both the prosecution and the defense get to strike potential jurors who they do not want on the jury, and this reduces the size of the final pool from which the members of the jury are selected.
+During this process, both the prosecution and the defense get to strike potential jurors who they do not want on the jury, and this reduces the size of the final pool from which the jury members are selected.

 2. The Jury Must Reach a Unanimous Verdict

-The alternative to a jury trial is a bench trial; and, in a bench trial, the judge decides the defendant’s guilt.
+The alternative to a jury trial is a bench trial, and, in a bench trial, the judge decides the defendant’s guilt.
 However, with a jury trial, all six or 12 members of the jury (depending on the severity of your alleged crime) must reach a unanimous verdict.
-If they are unable to do so, this results in a mistrial, and the prosecution must then decide whether to re-try the case.
+If they cannot do so, this results in a mistrial, and the prosecution must then decide whether to re-try the case.

 3. Jurors’ Decisions are Influenced By Their Emotions